sc0ttj/component/README.md

 Define "actions" to update your state in specific ways.

-These are like regular methods, except they're always chainable and tagged by name in your components state history
+These are like regular methods, except they're always chainable and tagged by name in your components state history.

 ```js
 App.actions({